openebs/openebs/contribute/design/1.x/cstor/pool/pool_expansion_by_expanding_disk.md

 #### Work Flow

 - User/Admin will make sure the expanded size should reflect on corresponding blockdevice CR.
-- During CSPI reconciliation cstor-pool-mgmt verifies whether the disk was expanded or not by comparing the capacity of CStorPoolInstanceBlockDevice with BlockDevice if there is a considerable change in the capacity then cstor-pool-mgmt will trigger pool expansion steps.
+- During CSPI reconciliation cstor-pool-manager verifies whether the disk was expanded or not by comparing the capacity of CStorPoolInstanceBlockDevice with BlockDevice if there is a considerable change in the capacity then cstor-pool-manager will trigger pool expansion steps.

 NOTE: The Pool will be expanded only if all the blockdevices in raidgroup were expanded in case of mirror/raid configuration.
 If it is stripe configuration expanding one blockdevice will expand the pool.